 Life Membership is the highest honour that QORF can bestow and Life Members will be held in the highest esteem.

 The Outdoors Queensland Board may from time to time recommend to a General Meeting of members that the organisation confer life membership upon individuals who have rendered distinguished service to the organisation and/or to the wider outdoors community in Queensland.
 (Outdoors Queensland Constitution)

 Celebrating 20 years of Outdoors Queensland

 Six Life Members have been conferred in our 20 year history since QORF was formed in 1996.

-For over 50 years John Wood has focussed his professional life on serving the parks and leisure industry in a variety of roles as a government officer, university lecturer, consultant and community volunteer.
+John Wood has spent 50 years serving the parks and leisure industry in a variety of roles as a government officer, university lecturer, consultant and community volunteer.
 He has earned national and international respect for his expertise in natural area management, parks, recreation, tourism, open space planning in urban and rural areas, world heritage areas, national parks and wilderness areas.

 Conferred 30 April 2015

 “Every now and then, I really do just have to immerse myself in deep nature, not just dance around the edges”

 Donna Little spent her childhood swimming, camping along the Eastern seaboard and fossicking in the Queensland Outback.
 A trained teacher, the experience of leading at a US Summer Camp inspired her to facilitate outdoor opportunities for others.
 Years spent in academia in the fields of sport, outdoor recreation, education and tourism brought her in contact with QORF in its early days and saw her become the organisation’s CEO from 2008 to 2013

 “I’m still active in the outdoors though day and multi-day bushwalks; occasional road cycling and mountain biking; canoeing, flat, sea and white-water paddling; camping, body surfing and bird watching.”